AllexandreSantos/Avaliacao_Android_ICI/README.md

-# Avaliacao_Android_ICI
+# Job Application Test
-A simple Jokenpo game for a job application
+A simple Jokenpo game coded in JAVA